ga-adi-macaron/Course-Materials/lessons/programming-fundamentals-in-java/functions-lesson/readme.md

      thirdAndFirst("Times","thyme");
      ```

-4. Write a method called 'reverseString'.
+4. **BONUS**: Write a method called 'reverseString'.
 This method should take one argument, a String.
 The method should return a string with the order of the words reversed.
 Don't worry about punctuation

     ```java
     reverseString("black cat"); => "tac kcalb"